MergeCommits/current-year-web-tech-stack/README.md

   - An ESLint rule is also added to enforce this.
 - `importsNotUsedAsValues` is enforced in the tsconfig.
 It requires all [types to be imported using the `import type` syntax](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export).
   - As for why this matters, remember that types are erased at compile time and therefore don't need to be included in the final bundle.
-Using this fully erases type imports. ...so yeah it kinda doesn't matter but [it may matter in the future](https://stackoverflow.com/a/64243357/14880246).
+Using this fully erases type imports. ...so yeah it kinda doesn't matter, but [it may matter in the future](https://stackoverflow.com/a/64243357/14880246).

 ## Other technologies

-- [GitHub Copilot](https://github.com/features/copilot) - It's not going to write everything for you, but it saves you from having to google how to use JavaScript's `map` function every time you want to use it.
+- [GitHub Copilot](https://github.com/features/copilot) - There's a bit of a learning curve to understanding how to get it to generate the code you want, but when it works it really works.
   - The real question is how much of this ReadMe was written by GitHub Copilot ;)